A Bulgarian Adventure to Sofia & Plovdiv

 Where: Sofia, Plovdiv.
-Bulgaria, Eastern Europe
+Bulgaria, Eastern Europe.

 When: June 2012

-What does one think about when someone says the word 'Bulgaria'?
+What things spring to mind when someone mentions "Bulgaria"?
 Do your eyes glaze over?
 Do you search for a symbol, landmark or historical event?
-Bulgaria was certainly an unknown quantity to me too.
-Awkwardly, internet research often gleaned little information.
-Bulgaria was set to be an unknown quantity, an innocuous place, right up until the moment I stepped off the plane.
-It was one of those 'wait and see how it goes' trips.
-As a result, my trip to Bulgaria changed several times.
-The sticking point was what to do with a spare day having spent the first day and a half exploring Sofia, the country's capital.
-One plan was to visit a large abandoned UFO concrete structure sitting on Mount Budzludzha in central Bulgaria.
-It would have been rather fascinating to have seen it.
-The distance from Sofia, and the country's, let's say embryonic, public transport system meant that travelling to and from the site was not really possible.
+Bulgaria was certainly an unknown quantity to me too and remained so right up until the moment I stepped foot on Bulgarian soil.
+It was to be one of those 'make it up as you go along' adventures.
+As a result, my visit to Bulgaria had to adapt several times.
+The sticking point was what to do with a spare day.
+One half-formed idea was to visit a large abandoned UFO concrete structure sitting on Mount Buzludzha in the central Balkans Mountain Range hundreds of kilometres from the capital.
+It would have been rather incredible to have seen it.
+The distance from Sofia, and the country's embryonic public transport system, meant that travelling to and from the site was in no way possible.
 The only option would have been to hire a car and risk driving there.
-The scorching hot weather also added an additional concern.
-Thus, plan cancelled - and a great shame.
-Travelling to Mount Budzludzha was meant to be the replacement option for what should have been a double country trip, following a well-known route from Sofia down to Skopje, the capital of FYR Macedonia.
-Again, flight allocations with easyJet meant that there would just not be enough time, allowing for a six hour trip each way on the Balkan coach network.
-We were left with the only viable alternative - a trip to Plovdiv, Bulgaria's second city.
-Apart from a bout of 'Bulgaria belly' on the first day, which I thought may turn into something nasty, most of the trip went to plan once the plan had been decided!
+Thus, Buzludzha was reluctantly consigned to the box marked 'perhaps next time' (update: I made it out to Buzludzha in 2013 - see here).
+We were left with the only viable alternative - a safe and simple trip southward to Plovdiv, Bulgaria's second city.
+Aside from a touch of "Bulgaria Belly" on the first day, which luckily didn't develop into anything too nasty, most of the trip went to plan once the plan for the trip had been decided...